 When the Galveston, Harrisburg, & San Antonio Railroad made its way through the area, a number of town sites and stations developed to fuel the steam engines.
-Soon afterwards numerous large ranches developed in the area, shipping their cattle along the rail heads.
-Later, when a highway was paved through the region, several small spots in the road appeared as rest and service
+Soon afterward numerous large ranches developed in the area, shipping their cattle along the railheads.
+Later, when a highway was paved through the region, several small spots in the road appeared as rest and service areas.

 Just about ten miles northwest of Del Rio, the visitor crosses Lake Amistad.
 Straddling the United States and Mexico, the lake is known for excellent water-based recreation, camping and is surrounded by a landscape rich in prehistoric rock art, along with a wide variety of plant and animal life.
 The Amistad National Recreation Area is administered by the National Park Service.

 Just about 29 miles northwest of Del Rio, Comstock, Texas, like many other small towns in the area, got its start when the Galveston, Harrisburg, & San Antonio Railroad came through the area in 1882.
 When the town was first platted it was called Sotol (or Soto) City but was soon changed to Comstock, after a railroad dispatcher named John B. Comstock.